dicaormu/devoxx-aws-bar/bartenderAsFunction/README.md

 4. Build and deploy your first lambda
 5. Go to the Aws console, to *Api Gateway* and in *stages* look for the URL of your api to use it.

-- sam.yml explains the configuration for all your resources: triggers, memmory, etc
+- sam.yml explains the configuration for all your resources: triggers, memory, etc

 ### Step 2
 When the client send a command, as waiter you have to: